+If a sport has fans, it likely has parties.
 In South Africa, for example, rugby supporters congregate in parking lots before a match, just like we do for football games in America.
 They grill meat and down copious amounts of beer, just like us.
 There’s no local name for this behavior though, it’s just an organic tradition.